 Dr. Melissa Johnson, Associate Director, Advisor

 Dr. Johnson publishes and presents extensively on topics related to first year seminars, honors education, and educational technology.
 She is currently serving on several journal editorial boards.
-Dr. Johnson is the incoming chair of the Advising High Achieving Students Commission for the National Academic Advising Association (2014-2016).
-She is also the principle investigator for a NACADA grant studying honors advising across the United States.
-She has been a cluster facilitator for LeaderShape Florida and is involved with the national Partners in the Parks program.
+Dr. Johnson is the chair of the Advising High Achieving Students Commission and an Emerging Leaders Program Mentor for the National Academic Advising Association (NACADA).
+She is also a new consultant with the NACADA Consultant and Speaker Service.

 Ms. Fran Green, Office Manager